 - Nutritional Yeast; adds a little cheesy flavor

-Our Vegan Clam Version: Mushrooms!
+Vegan clams: Mushrooms!

 Not everyone loves mushrooms.
 But not everyone loves clams either.
 Our vegan chowder removes the clams and replaces them with a similar texture in the mushroom.
 Shitake mushrooms have a chewy earthy flavor that mimics a clam when diced up.
 If shitake isn’t your “thing.”
 Try other types of mushrooms or forget the mushrooms altogether branch out.
 Maybe chickpeas, tofu, tempeh, or white beans.

-What Else Makes This Soup A Masterpiece?
+What Makes This Soup A Masterpiece?

 The fresh chopped up veggies make this soup.
 The base of a soup determines the starting flavor profile.
 If the base is burned or overcooked the flavor will suffer.
 This step may seem rudimentary but it is one of the most important.
 So don’t walk away, pay attention!